May requests 'revised' customs proposals

-Theresa May requests 'revised' customs proposals
+Brexit: Theresa May requests 'revised' customs proposals

 Theresa May has asked officials to draw up "revised proposals" for post-Brexit customs arrangements after a key meeting with her most senior ministers.